-The best example of this is the Ethereum merge because it enabled ETH holders to stake their coins onto the Beacon Chain and earn passive yield—the catch is that staked ETH and rewards earned from it are locked until after Ethereum's proof of stake upgrade.
+The best example of this is the Ethereum merge because it enabled ETH holders to stake their coins on the Beacon Chain and earn passive yield—the catch is that staked ETH and rewards earned from it are locked until after Ethereum's proof of stake upgrade.

-One solution to this is liquid staking tokens like stETH that allow you to trade staked crypto assets without having to withdraw them, but even these are at risk of depegging based on liquidity constraints and the volatility of the underlying asset.
+One solution to this is liquid staking tokens like stETH that allow you to trade staked crypto assets without having to withdraw them, but even these are at risk of depegging based on liquidity constraints and the performance of the underlying asset.

 So, no matter how great the staking rewards are, it's safer to stake less rather than more.
 Staking can be used strategically to earn interest on idle assets, but it's not always possible to enter and exit staking positions quickly.

 Fear isn't a factor

-Some of the most impactful metrics on crypto assets are market trends and sentiments like fear.
+One of the most impactful metrics on crypto assets are market trends and sentiments like fear.
 Most seasoned investors are familiar with the Bitcoin fear and greed index, but measuring sentiment isn't an exact science and it shouldn't be the end-all and be-all of crypto investing.
 In other words, FOMO (fear of missing out) shouldn't prevent you from selling an asset and FUD (fear, uncertainty, and doubt) shouldn't keep you from buying an asset, either.

 There's no guarantee that past performance will dictate future performance or that your asset will even keep going up, but you have hopium—a portmanteau of 'hope' and 'opium'—that the price will rise despite no fundamental indicators or rational explanations pointing to it.

 While your instincts can go a long way and you can be influenced as an investor by the narratives you consume, the best approach is to rely on facts to convince yourself of your choices rather than letting emotions like fear and hope dictate your actions.

 Hold onto stablecoins

-The safest stablecoins include centralized ones like USDT or USDC and overcollateralized ones like DAI—which have all maintained a reliable peg to the US dollar for years.
-Algorithmic stablecoins are on the opposite end of the spectrum since they aren't any assets backing them, which makes them more likely to de-peg significantly from their target value.
+The safest stablecoins include centralized ones like USDT or USDC and overcollateralized financial instruments like DAI—which have all maintained a reliable peg to the U.S. dollar for years.
+Algorithmic stablecoins are on the opposite end of the spectrum since there aren't any assets backing them, which makes them more likely to de-peg significantly from their target value.

-Despite overwhelming investor confidence that stablecoins are the best hedge against cryptocurrency volatility, room for doubt has slowly crept in over the years.
+Despite overwhelming confidence, even among institutional investors, that stablecoins are the best hedge against cryptocurrency volatility, room for doubt has slowly crept in.
 First, the world's largest stablecoin issuer Tether has been repeatedly criticized for lacking transparency in financial reports since launching USDT in 2017.

 However, being exposed to just one stablecoin is riskier than having allocations in multiple stablecoins that are each backed or issued differently.
-That's why investors should hold a diverse risk-weighted portfolio of stablecoins to either trade or deploy into yield farming strategies.
+That's why investors should hold a diverse risk-weighted portfolio of stablecoins to either invest or deploy into yield farming strategies.

 Practice self custody

 Accounts on centralized crypto exchanges are custodial, which means the private keys to your crypto wallets are in the hands of the exchange.
 This is alright for most investors, but those who want less exposure to the exchange can take more responsibility for their assets by depositing them into a crypto wallet which they hold the keys for.

-The main reason a crypto investor would practice self-custody is to manage exposure to risk factors across all platforms.
+The main reason a crypto investor or trader would practice self-custody is to manage exposure to risk factors across all platforms.
 For instance, if your account on an exchange gets hacked or your funds get stolen from the platform, there's no way to recoup your losses since exchanges aren't insured the same way traditional investment accounts are.

 Be cautious with leverage

 If you go long on a crypto investment and it drops below the margin price, then you could get called or lose your entire investment to liquidations.
-If you go short on a crypto asset and its price goes up, then you could get margin called or be stuck with crypto loans you can't pay back.
+If you go short on a crypto asset and its price goes up, then you could get margin called or be stuck with loans you can't pay back.

-These are both worst-case margin trading scenarios, of course, but they're real possibilities for how a leveraged position could end up.
-While it's arguably wiser to stay away from margin trading altogether, the risks of doing so can be greatly reduced by closely attending to your positions and not taking on too much leverage.
+These are both worst-case margin trading scenarios, but they're real possibilities for how a leveraged position could end up.
+While it makes sense to stay away from margin trading altogether, the risks of doing so can be greatly reduced by closely attending to your positions and not taking on too much leverage.